nothing

 Stand-alone

 This course requires students to complete a minimum 135 contact hour paid or unpaid internship with a nonprofit organization.
 The course is designed to provide students with the opportunity to explore career interests while applying knowledge and skills learned in the classroom in a professional work setting.
 The experience also helps students gain a clearer sense of what they still need to learn and provides an opportunity to build professional networks.
+Knowledge, skills, and tools applied in a range of professional or work situations.

 Jenifer Vick